 The app combines a large archive of interval-based cycling workouts with strength work, yoga and mental training in order to improve your on- and off-bike fitness.

-Wahoo SYSTM incorporates The Sufferfest – which Wahoo acquired in 2019 – and in keeping with that spartan training tool, dispenses with some of the bells and whistles of its rivals.
+Wahoo SYSTM contains The Sufferfest – which Wahoo acquired in 2019 – and in keeping with that spartan training tool, dispenses with some of the bells and whistles of its rival cycling apps.

 How does Wahoo SYSTM work?

-Instead of creating a virtual world in the vein of Zwift and RGT Cycling, Wahoo SYSTM makes you a training schedule from a plethora of workouts and content, and then helps you complete it.
+Instead of creating a virtual world in the vein of Zwift and others, Wahoo SYSTM builds you a training schedule from a plethora of workouts and content, and then helps you complete it.
 Or, you can pick and choose workouts as you go along.

 Wahoo SYSTM uses the brand’s own Four Dimensional Power (4DP) profile (a more sophisticated version of Functional Threshold Power, which has more in common with Critical Power), to create plans and workouts bespoke to an individual’s fitness that address their strengths and weaknesses.